 It is important to note that digital pregnancy tests are especially harmful to the environment.
 Once thrown away, the mini computer and batteries inside digital tests are considered electronic waste (e-waste), which has been shown to contaminate soil with toxic chemicals such as mercury, lithium, lead and barium.
 From there, it can get into groundwater and then food systems, disrupting the ecosystem at multiple levels.

 At Natalist we believe that just like Motherhood, Mother Earth is sacred.
-Both Natalist at-home pregnancy tests and ovulation tests are 100% plastic neutral and can be recycled in some municipalities (if you remove the strip first- read more here).
+Both Natalist at-home pregnancy tests and ovulation tests, conveniently bundled in our TTC kit, are 100% plastic neutral and can be recycled in some municipalities (if you remove the strip first- read more here).
 The Natalist tests use less plastic than competitors and produce no toxic electronic waste.